protoloft/klipper_z_calibration/README.md

 #   a X, Y coordinate (e.g. 100,100) where the print surface (e.g. the center
 #   point) is probed.
 These coordinates will be adapted by the
 #   probe's X and Y offsets.
 The default is the relative_reference_index
-#   of the configured bed_mesh.
-It's possible to change the relative reference
+#   of the configured bed_mesh, if configured.
+It's possible to change the relative
-#   index at runtime or use the GCode Parameter BED_POSITION for CALIBRATE_Z.
+#   reference index at runtime or use the GCode argument BED_POSITION of CALIBRATE_Z.
 switch_offset:
 #   The trigger point offset of the used mag-probe switch.
 #   Larger values will position the nozzle closer to the bed.